Ancient Greece: What Is Voice?

 Sports and Wellness

-The Fifth Grade Sports program includes a combination of cooperative team building activities, fitness and strength development, and all students participate in a fall and spring interscholastic sport.
+Sports: The Fifth Grade Sports program includes a combination of cooperative team building activities, fitness and strength development, and all students participate in a fall and spring interscholastic sport.
 Boys participate in soccer in the fall and baseball in the spring while the girls participate in field hockey in the fall and lacrosse in the spring.
 A co-ed track and field team has been added to the spring program.
 Students learn the rules and regulations of these games and practice the basic skills and strategies of these sports.
 Peer leadership and learning to be a supportive teammate is reinforced during every practice and game.
 The cornerstone of the sports curriculum is character development through demonstrating good sportsmanship.
-During the sports seasons, students share a Sports Report each Friday in Morning Meeting reporting the team’s accomplishments and goals for the next game to the entire School community.
-When not in season, the students participate in activities such as pickleball, ultimate frisbee, team handball, basketball, and various fitness activities.
+During the sports’ seasons, students share a Sports Report each Friday in Morning Meeting reporting the team’s accomplishments and goals for the next game to the entire School community.
+When not in season, the students participate in activities such as pickleball, ultimate frisbee, team handball, and basketball and various fitness activities.

 Health & Wellness: During the winter session, students participate in sports games, fitness training, and health classes.
 At the Fifth Grade level students complete the first half of the American Red Cross First Aid Babysitting Curriculum.
 Topics covered include leadership, child safety, and emergency care.
 This class continues into the Sixth Grade year and includes an American Red Cross certification at the end of the course.